-Finally, in order to confirm the link between this ICME and the FDs, we have checked the GCR measured at Earth's surface with the Bartol Neutron Monitor Network at eight different locations (Figure 11, bottom panel).
-None of these stations observed any kind of signal that could be associated with a FD, which indicates that the ICME did not reach Earth and also corroborates the fact that the decreases studied in this paper are associated with the ICME journey and not to another source.
+Finally, in order to confirm the link between this ICME and the FDs, we have checked the GCR measured at Earth's surface with the Bartol Neutron Monitor Network at eight different locations (Figure 11, bottom).
+None of these stations observed any kind of signal that could be associated with a FD, which indicates that the ICME did not reach Earth and also corroborates the fact that the decreases studied in this paper are associated with this ICME and not another source.